OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

    [another random example: GBIF (S') Paludomidae has children Tiphobia and Bridouxia, but the two children have different parents in S]

-*Absorption:* Hmm...

-Example: (a few thousand of the last case)

-### different, older text

-Following alignment, taxa from the source taxonomy are merged into the workspace.
-This is performed via bottom-up traversal of the source.
-A parameter 'sink' is passed down to recursive calls, and is simply the nearest (most tipward) alignment target seen so far on the descent.
-It is called 'sink' because it's the node to which orphan nodes will be attached when a source taxon is dropped due to inconsistency with the workspace.

-The following cases arise during the merge process:

- * Source taxonomy tip:
-     * If the source node is matched to a workspace node, there is nothing to do - the taxon is already present.
-     * If it's ambiguous - could equally match more than one workspace node, even after all alignment heuristics come to bear - then there is also nothing to do; it is effectively blocked and ignored.
-     * If unmatched and not ambiguous, then create a corresponding tip node in the workspace, to be attached higher up in the recursion.
-The source tip is then matched to the new tip.
- * Source taxonomy internal node: the source node's children have already been processed (recursively), and are all matched to targets in the workspace (or, occasionally, blocked, see above).
-The targets are either 'old' (they were already in the workspace before the merge started) or 'new' (copied from source to workspace during this round of the merge process).
-One of the following rules then applies (assuming in each case that none of the previous rules apply):

-     * Matched internal node: Attach any new targets to the internal node's alignment target.

-     * Graft: all targets are new.
-Create a new workspace node, and attach the new targets to it.

-     * Inconsistent: if the old target nodes do not all have the same parent, attach the new target nodes to the sink, and flag them as 'unplaced'.

-     * Refinement: if every child of the sink (in the workspace) is the match of some source node, we say the source node 'refines' the developing taxonomy in the workspace.
-       Create a new workspace node to
-       match the source node, and attach both old and new targets to it.

-     * Merge: some child of the sink is _not_ the match of any source node.
-Attach the new targets to the common parent of the old targets, discarding the source internal node.

-The actual logic is more complicated than this due to the need to properly handle unplaced (incertae sedis) taxa.
-Generally speaking, unplaced taxa are ignored in the calculations of inconsistency and refinement.
-The source taxonomy might provide a better position for an unplaced taxon (more resolved, or resolved), or not.
-Unplaced taxa should not inhibit the application of any rule, but they shouldn't get lost during merge, either.

 ## Finishing the assembly